-Welcome to the official website for the Red Book of Scotland, a project dedicated to the piecing together of Scotland's genealogical heritage.
+Welcome to the official website for the Red Book of Scotland, a project dedicated to researching Scotland's genealogical heritage.

 1987 was the year in which the first parts of what was to become the Red Book of Scotland project were brought together.
 From then until now research has been continual and has focused on searching through thousands of extant primary source records to accurately compile in-depth and comprehensive genealogical accounts of many of Scotland's principal families.
 Read More ->